 On-campus employment is allowed during F-1 status and does not require special permission.
 So long as you remain in valid F-1 status, you may work on campus.
-Regulations require you to have a job offer and complete the F-1 Job Offer Form.
-Download the form F-1 job offer.
-See "Both Visa Types" below for limitations to on-campus employment.
+The paperwork required below should be used to apply for a Social Security Number.

 Some pre-degree F-1 students in special programs such as the Navitas program are eligible to work only after they have completed the Navitas program requirements and matriculated into their degree programs.

-You will need to apply for and receive a Social Security Number from the U.S. Social Security Administration in order to work at the University.
+- You will need to apply for and receive a Social Security Number from the U.S. Social Security Administration in order to work at the University.
 Information about obtaining a Social Security Number is available at the International Student & Scholar Center and at the ISSC website; you may also visit the link below.
-There is a waiting period of two weeks after you arrive in the U.S. before you can apply.

 Applying for a Social Security Number (SSN)